StackExchange/so4t_api_user_report/README.md

 The script can take several minutes to run, particularly as it gathers data via the API.
 As it runs, it will continue to update the terminal window with the tasks it's performing.

-When the script completes, it will indicate the CSV has been exported, along with the name of file.
-You can see an example of what the output looks like [here](https://github.com/jklick-so/so4t_user_report/blob/main/Examples/user_metrics.csv).
+When the script completes, it will indicate that the CSV has been exported, along with the file name.
+You can see an example of what the output looks like [here](https://github.com/StackExchange/so4t_api_user_report/blob/main/Examples/user_metrics.csv).

 ## Advanced Usage

-There are some additional arguments you can add to the command line to customize the script's behavior, which are described below.
+As described below, you can add some additional arguments to the command line to customize the script's behavior.
 All arguments (and instructions) can also be found by running the `--help` argument: `python3 so4t_user_report.py --help`

 ### `--start-date` and `--end-date`